 There are much better, more secure, and less hands-on backup solutions than copying data to an external drive.
 Cloud-based and encrypted backups are our recommended solution to keep you HIPAA compliant and avoid data breaches.
-The backup solutions we offer run every night, copying selected data to secure cloud servers as well as storing a local backup on site.
+The backup solutions DTC offers is monitored 24/7, is ran every night, and copies selected data to secure cloud servers, as well as storing a local backup on site.

 4. You frequently have issues with your hardware or software.

 Your printer won’t print – again.
 Room 3 stopped taking xrays – again.
 And ever since your computer restarted itself last week, you can’t seem to get your practice management software settings back to how you had them.
 If this sounds familiar, you need dental IT support.
-There is no reason for you or any of the staff members in your office to spend time trying to resolve pesky technology issues.
-Working with a dental IT support company means that you’ll work with technicians who not only understand your computers, but understand your software and dental equipment.
+There is no reason for you, or any of the staff members in your office, to spend time trying to resolve pesky technology issues.
+Working with a dental IT support company means that you’ll work with technicians who not only understand your computers, but understand your software, hardware, and dental equipment.

 5. Your computers use work groups, not a domain.

 Computers on home networks are typically part of a work group, and computers on workplace networks are typically part of a domain.
-Work groups are usually cheaper, easier to set up, but have lax security controls and hardly any administrative controls.
+Work groups are usually cheaper and easier to set up; however, they tend to have a more relaxed set of security controls and hardly any administrative controls.
 Domain networks are much more robust, with one or more computers acting as a server.
 The server is used to control the security and permissions for the other computers on the domain.
 Because of the extra control and security provided with domain networks, they are the ideal choice for business setups.
 Don’t know what any of this means?
 Don’t worry – we do.
 Having a dental IT support company involved in setting up your practice’s network can save you from a lot of headache and frustration later when you’re dealing with the lack of control found in work group setups.